dawsonbdo/Yip/README.md

 <h1>How to setup Yip for working locally</h1>

 1. Get the nightly build for Rust here: https://www.rust-lang.org/tools/install.
 Do not use the default settings.
 Instead customize it and ensure that the Nightly build is set.
 2. Open the project and go into the frontend folder.
-Type 'npm i' in there to initialize/download node_modules.
+Type 'npm i' in there to download project dependencies.
+3. Run 'npm run build'

 <h1>How to work on Frontend</h1>